-On the 11th of June I delivered the President’s address at the 2014 ACOSS Conference.
+In June 2014 I delivered the President’s address at the ACOSS Conference and spoke about standing up for what is right.
 Here is the text of what I said.

 Welcome to the 2014 ACOSS Conference “Global problems, local solutions: Tackling inequality in Australia and beyond”.